 Chess and Iceland have a lot in common.
-The best known World chess champion of the 20th century, Robert James Fischer, is an Icelandic citizen.
+The best-known World chess champion of the 20th century, Robert James Fischer (1943-2008), was an Icelandic citizen.
 Icelanders have won the world junior championship in the U-20, U-16, U-12 categories, beating players such as Garry Kasparov in the process, won the U-15 Chess Olympiad and finished 5th in the Chess Olympiad.
 The Icelanders have also won the Miss World and the World’s Strongest Man several times, proportionally more often than any other nation, but that is another story.
-Keep in mind that only about 300.000 people live in this remote island, far north in the Atlantic.
+Keep in mind that only about 360.000 people live in this remote island, far north in the Atlantic.

 The Icelanders have enjoyed a lot of strong players and have organized a host of strong, international tournaments, most notably the World Chess Championship in 1972.

 Reykjavík Chess Club has to offer many tournaments, all around the year, for chess players of all strengths.
 The weekly Rapid-Tuesday (Þriðjudagsmót TR) is a great place to start out, held every Tuesday at 19:30 in our chess club at Faxafen 12.
 There we play 4 games with time control 15+5.
 In the summertime, from June to August, the Rapid tournaments are held biweekly.

 Unrated training games (Æfingarkappskák) with classical time control 90+30 are held biweekly from September till May, and once a month in the summertime.
 These games are played on Thursdays at 19:30.

 All information about the timings of these events, and all the other tournaments we offer, can be found in our Tournament schedule (mótaáætlun) on our homepage here.
 The Tournament schedule for 2021-2022 has been published!